ptsd and trauma: what to expect after the unexpected

 MEDICAL TREATMENTS

-Where medication is considered, the use of SSRI antidepressants are most common.
+For example, the use of a medication referred to as an SSRI antidepressants are commonly prescribed.
 An SSRI or Selective Serotonin Reuptake Inhibitor, represents a type of medication that increases the level of serotonin in the brain.
-Serotonin is one of the chemicals in our brain that can affect the way we feel and increasing serotonin can help ease symptoms commonly seen in PTSD.
+Serotonin is one of the chemicals in our brain that can affect the way we feel and increasing serotonin can help ease symptoms experienced in PTSD.